liyaoxuan/wrk2/README.md

   Some other features added:
   1. add -P parameter to print end-to-end latency of every request to files.
-The number of files is the same as the number of threads.
-  2. Ongoing: support more inter-arrival distribution.
-Currently, inter-arrival time is fixed, which is 1/(target QPS).
+The number of files is the same as the number of threads. time is fixed, which is 1/(target QPS).
-  3. Ongoing: support varying target QPS to simulate e.g. diurnal patterns, spikes, etc.
+  2. Ongoing: support varying target QPS to simulate e.g. diurnal patterns, spikes, etc.

   **README of wrk2: a HTTP benchmarking tool based mostly on wrk**